 One easy way to cut down on moving costs is to DIY the entire process, from finding free moving boxes from friends, family, and grocery stores to loading and driving your stuff across town in a friend’s truck.
 It’s safe to say that even the most frugal moving strategy, however, will likely incur some costs.

 Repairs and Decor

-It may be difficult to estimate these costs before you have an accepted offer on a home, but it is good to keep in mind.
-One final line item to consider is how much you would like to put into decorating or repairing your new home.
+It may be difficult to estimate these costs before you have an accepted offer on a home, but it is good to keep in mind how much renovations, repairs, and decorating could cost.

 If you’re moving to a larger space, will you need an extra bedroom set?
-Are you thinking the back yard is perfect for a fire pit, or even a pool?
-If you are considering a fixer-upper, repairs or upgrades could be thousands of dollars.
+Are you thinking the backyard is perfect for a fire pit, or even a pool?
+If you are considering a fixer-upper, repairs or upgrades could be tens of thousands of dollars or more.

-Once your timeline is in place, you can choose to invest your money in ways that can help you either get to closing day sooner, or save even more than you need.
+As you take steps forward to afford a home, you can choose to invest your money in ways that can help you either get to closing day sooner or save even more than you need.

 • If your timeline is under 3 years, consider a conservative portfolio, or maybe a high-yield savings account.

-• If you are looking at 3 to 5 years, consider a conservative or moderately conservative portfolio that can grow your money faster than a cash-based account.
+• If you are looking at 3 to 5 years, consider a conservative or moderately conservative portfolio that could grow your money faster than a cash-based account.

-• If closing day is 5 to 10 years in the future or more, consider a moderate or moderately aggressive investment portfolio that can yield higher returns in the long run.
+• If your closing day is 5 to 10 years in the future or more, consider a moderate or moderately aggressive investment portfolio that could yield higher returns in the long run.